 Youth Assistance Program (YAP)

 The Southern Downriver Youth Assistance Program (SDYAP) is a juvenile delinquency prevention and diversion program for youth at risk of entering the juvenile justice system due to a first time minor offense.
 First time minor offenses often include: incorrigibility, curfew violation, minor in possession or alcohol or tobacco, possession of marijuana, truancy from home or school, driving without a license, disorderly conduct, trespassing, retail fraud, destruction of property, or assault.
-Referrals to the program often come from school officials, police departments, 3rd judicial court, Correct Course, parents, youth or other concerned persons.
+Referrals to the program often come from school officials, police departments, 3rd judicial court, Right TRAC, parents, youth or other concerned persons.